An Intensive 10-day

 Why Choose this Training Course?

-- The Role of Scope of Treasury & Risk Management
+- Understanding the scope of Treasury & Risk Management

 This PetroKnowledge training course is split into two modules: